Place notation

 Changes which do not satisfy this latter condition are known as jump changes.

-Suppose that we have two rows related by a change:
+Consider these two rows related by a change:

 A: 1 4 2 5 3 6